 The Kunene River is the only permanent water source in this area, with oasis-like vegetation along its banks.
 Game viewing is limited to small herds of gemsbok (oryx), springbok and Hartmann's mountain zebra but the surrounds are fascinating to explore in open safari vehicles.

-The river itself has healthy numbers of Nile crocodile and the birdlife is prolific, with endemic species like Burchell's courser and the Benguela long-billed lark to look out for.
+The river itself has healthy numbers of Nile crocodiles and the birdlife is prolific, with endemic species like Burchell's courser and the Benguela long-billed lark to look out for.

 Nature walks provide you with a good chance to see the famous fairy circles and desert-plated lizard.
 Boating on the Kunene River (if water levels permit) offers an opportunity to venture through the lush riverside reeds to spot crocodiles and water birds up close.